 Professor McGuire teaches courses on the U.S. Supreme Court and American constitutional law.
-His current research interests include the psychological influences on the justices’ decisions, content analysis of the Court’s written opinions, measuring the ideology of the Court’s case outcomes over time, and compliance with judicial policy.
-For the 2015-2016 year, he is serving as Chair of the Organized Section on Law and Courts of the American Political Science Association.
+His current research interests include psychological influences on the justices’ decisions, issue transformation on the Court’s agenda, measuring the ideology of the Court’s case outcomes over time, and compliance with judicial policy.

 Tuesday & Thursday, 11:00am – 12:30pm

 Constitutional Law for a Changing America: Rights, Liberties, and Justice, 11th ed.
 With Lee Epstein and Thomas G. Walker.
 Washington, DC: CQ Press.
 (Forthcoming.)